wandyezj/wandyezj.github.io/docs/_recipes/banana-bread.md

 1. Add flour
 1. Add additional mix-ins
 1. Pour the batter into your greased loaf pan and sprinkle lightly with cinnamon.
 1. Bake for 55 to 60 minutes, or until a toothpick inserted into the center comes out clean
 1. Let the bread cool in the loaf pan for 10 minutes.

+## Notes

+- can cut the maple syrup and honey to a quarter cup by adding another banana